 WE’VE GOT YOU COVERED

-Protect yourself with travel medical insurance anytime you venture outside Alberta.
+Protect yourself with travel medical insurance from AMA Travel* anytime you venture outside Alberta.
 (Yes, even if you’re just going one province over.)
 AMA members save up to 10% on already affordable protection with 24/7 support—in case of a medical emergency that’s not covered by your Alberta Health Care plan.